indra-labs/indra/doc/whitepaper.md

 In addition to providing standard TCP Socks5 based proxying and UDP proxying, Indranet will have a connection proxy protocol that exposes configuration for path finding according to the requests of the client.
 This will allow client-side control of connection parameters as mentioned in Client Path Generation Configuration at the application level.

 This functionality will be built after Socks5 and UDP transports are built.

+## Private Relay Services

+To enable users to use Indranet as a transport for accessing private servers, deployments using the `Neutrino` SPV bitcoin node and `lnd` can configure a public key certificate that they can use with a private key, in a similar way to SSH certificate encryption, to enable routing from any client to their specified node identified with its IP address, where there is a relay running at that IP address with the public key registered as enabling access to forward connections to a defined loopback address where the hidden service is running.

+This will enable SSH, FTP, and similar services for users to be accessed via Indra, while preventing third parties from identifying the origin of access to the server.
+This will also enable things like remote desktop access, but it does not include rendezvous routing.

 -----